 The Mail tile in Office 365 is the Pitt Email (Outlook) web interface.
 It is the web version of Microsoft’s powerful Outlook mail application that is the industry standard for managing mail, calendars, and contacts.
 Read and respond to all of your University email correspondence from the web with ease from any system that can support a compatible browser.
 Look up addresses in the Pitt global address list for sending messages or meeting appointments.

 Microsoft Word Online

 Read and make changes to your documents in an online version of the Microsoft Word interface that you already know.
 Great for viewing attached documents that arrive via Office 365 Mail or for making changes to documents on your OneDrive share without having to download them to your PC.
-Documents saved or edited with Microsoft Word Online are fully compatible with desktop versions of Microsoft Word (2010 through 2016) as well as the mobile Microsoft Word apps for Apple and Android phones and tablets.
+Documents saved or edited with Microsoft Word Online are fully compatible with desktop and mobile versions of Microsoft Word (2010 through 2016).

 Microsoft Excel Online

 Keep track of critical data, reports, calculations, and graphics using the web version of Microsoft’s powerful Excel spreadsheet program.
 While it does not support many functions of the powerful desktop version, Excel Online is an excellent collaborative platform for spreadsheets stored and shared via OneDrive.
 Excel Online uses the same "xlsx" file format as the desktop versions of Excel.